 Former students who have attended another institution since attending the University of the Philippines must qualify on the same basis as new transfer students.

 Applicants seeking transfer admission into the University have to satisfy the requirements of the University as well as those of the college/ degree program to which they seek to transfer.
-The following students are disqualified:
+The following students are disqualified (1158th BOR Meeting 31 January 2002):

-- Students who have been dismissed for cause
+2) students who have been dismissed for cause;

-- Students whose admission was withdrawn due to submission of fake/ falsified entrance credentials/ documents
+3) students whose admission was withdrawn due to submission of fake/ falsified entrance credentials/ documents;

-- Students found guilty of dishonesty or any form of misconduct
+4) students found guilty of dishonesty or any form of misconduct.

 Students from another UP Constituent University who have completed at least 30 collegiate academic units may be admitted as transfer students subject to the rules of the admitting college.
-Subjects previously cross-enrolled in UPD, if any, will not be considered for the purpose of meeting the 30-unit requirement.
+Subjects previously cross-enrolled in UP Diliman, if any, will not be considered for the purpose of meeting the 30-unit requirement.

 Students with previous college work from another university who want to transfer to UP Diliman shall satisfy all admission requirements of the University and that of the accepting unit/college.
 Applicants for transfer shall be considered for admission to the University only during the first semester of each academic year.
 Applicants shall:

-- have all grades for all academic units they have taken included in the computation of General Weighted Average (GWA);
+2) have all grades for all academic units they have taken included in the computation of General Weighted Average (GWA):

 Transferees shall complete in the University not less than 50% of the units required to graduate in their new programs.
 Furthermore, all upper division courses required in the program shall be taken in the University.